-While this can be a very exciting time it is important that you a critical take various precautions and begin a process of documentation.
+While this can be a very exciting time it is important that you take various precautions and begin a process of documentation.
 There are many steps you should take during move-in time.

 Hook-up Your Utilities